luismedel/devurls-syndication/README.md

-# devurls syndication
+# *urls syndication

-This utility generates RSS feeds from [devurls.com](https://devurls.com) and other sibling sites.
+This utility started as an RSS feed generator for [devurls.com](https://devurls.com).
+The site is neat, and the curation of sites it's OK, but I really prefer to use an RSS reader 🤷🏻‍♂️.

-It now syndicates feeds from:
+Now it also syndicates feeds from all sibling sites:

 - [devurls.com](https://devurls.com/)
 - [techurls.com](https://techurls.com/)